JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_api.md

 Strings are used to avoid introducing dependency between production and test code.

 The `plugin` parameter specifies the ID of a plugin, where classes are located.
-This parameter is required since IntelliJ-based IDEs use separate classloaders for each plugin, and the code that will call methods on the IDE side (Invoker) needs to know where to search for them.
+This parameter is required since IntelliJ-based IDEs use separate [class loaders](plugin_class_loaders.md) for each plugin, and the code that will call methods on the IDE side (Invoker) needs to know where to search for them.

 There is built-in support for `@Remote` annotation inside IntelliJ IDEA:
 ![](remote-support.png)